Eclipse SUMO - Simulation of Urban MObility

 Installation

 Download Eclipse SUMODownload the SUMO binary bundle or installer from the SUMO website.
 Linux users may build SUMO from the source code.
 Depending on the distribution, it is even possible to install SUMO as package from a software repository.
+MacOS users can be required to install XQuartz.
 Please refer to the SUMO Wiki for further information.

 Configuration